Logrythmic24/HT-Helper/README.md

 HT Helper is used to easily create copy paste commands for use with Hatenatools.
 HT Helper *WILL NOT* process files for you!!

+## Notes

+If im being very honest this isnt very good code but it gets the job done!
+There is a rewrite in the pipeline but I have other project to get through first...

 ## Roadmap